 Note: no course with a grade of C+ or lower may be included on the student's Program of Study (see the Graduate Bulletin for other GPA constraints).
+All CSCI graduate courses must be B- or better.

 Advanced Coursework (Primary Focus Items 1 & 2)